How can storytellers inform our understanding of the past?

 “This project is about the individuals behind museum objects and their narratives, which transcend the cultural and political histories of collections.
 The writers involved in our project will explore relevant political contexts from the past and the present, while also reminding us to leave space in these discussions for dreams and multiplicity.
 Their final compositions will suggest new structures with which we can read museum objects to consider the past” – Head of SDCELAR, Laura Osorio Sunnucks.

-Hay Festival Digital Colombia, 29 January – Juan Cárdenas, Djamila Ribeiro and Velia Vidal in conversation with Ricardo Chica, with an introduction by Felipe Restrepo Pombo.
+Hay Festival Colombia 2022, 29 January – Juan Cárdenas, Djamila Ribeiro and Velia Vidal in conversation with Ricardo Chica, with an introduction by Felipe Restrepo Pombo.

 (Ayutla Mixe, Mexico, 1981) is part of COLMIX, a group of young Mixe people dedicated to researching, communicating and promulgating Mixe language, history and culture.
 She studied Hispanic Language and Literatures and received a Masters in Linguistics at The National Autonomous University of Mexico.
 She has collaborated in various projects around linguistic diversity, the development of grammar content for educational materials in indigenous languages, and projects documenting languages at risk of disappearance.
 She has helped develop written materials in Mixe and as well as growing readerships in Mixe and other indigenous languages.
 As an activist she has defended the linguistic rights of speakers of indigenous languages, and the use of indigenous languages online and in literary translation.